Kisunla (Donanemab)

 What Is Kisunla Used For?

-Kisunla contains donanemab, a monoclonal antibody designed to treat early-stage Alzheimer’s disease.
-It’s specifically for patients who either carry one copy of the ApoE ε4 gene or don’t carry this gene at all.
+Kisunla is a medication used to treat early stages of Alzheimer's disease in patients who either carry one copy of the apolipoprotein E4 gene or do not carry this gene.

 Primary Uses